sumanth7605/Challenge-for-Cloud-DevOps/README.md

 jenkins ALL=(ALL)  NOPASSWD: ALL

-# Create key and copy id_rsa.pub to remote server for passwordless and run below command to install jenkins
+# Create private and public keys and copy the id_rsa.pub key to remote server for passwordless and run the below cmds to install jenkins.

 ssh-keygen